 Several data storage resources are offered by Purdue outside of Research Computing.
 One such offering is PURR, a research collaboration and data management solution for Purdue researchers and their collaborators.
 Purdue Libraries offers a broader overview of all storage options available to students, faculty, and staff at Purdue.

-Globus is a powerful and easy to use file transfer service that for transferring files virtually anywhere.
+Globus is a powerful and easy to use file transfer service for transferring files virtually anywhere.
 It works within ITaP's various research storage systems; it connects between ITaP and remote research sites running Globus; and it connects research systems to personal systems.
 Easily share data with collaborators around the world, with dropbox-like simplicity!